 Step Nine – learn to like yourself

-If you do not like yourself then why should anyone else?
+If you do not like yourself why should anyone else?
 People who learn to like themselves are more likely to be likeable, are less likely to be put upon and are much more likely to ward off stress and be happy.
-If there are things about yourself that you would like to change then do so but do not use them as an excuse not to like yourself.
-Write down a list of 20 things that you like about yourself and that you think you are good at.
-Think of things that you have done – giving a pound to charity, helping someone across the street, giving someone a smile – all of these things count.
+If there are things about yourself you would like to change do so but don’t use them as an excuse not to like yourself.
+Write down a list of 20 things you like about yourself and you think you are good at.
+Think of things you have done – giving a pound to charity, helping someone across the street, giving someone a smile – all of these things count.

 Step Ten – Never put off to tomorrow what you can do today